China Temporary Driving Permit (2026): Airport Application, Documents & Same-Day Approval

 - The Temporary Driving Permit is the fastest legal way for most foreigners to drive in China

-- You need a valid passport, home license, certified translation, photos, and a medical exam certificate
+- You need a valid passport or entry document, home license, certified translation if needed, and recent photos

 - The permit is valid for the duration of your visa, up to 3 months for most tourist visas